SquareGPS/navixy-api/docs/backend-api/how-to/use-rules.md

 * `description` - A string containing rule's description.
 * `zone_ids` - An int array.
 A list of zones to bind where the rule will work.
 Leave it empty if rule should work everywhere.
 Parameter `zone_ids` is not allowed for rule `offline` and required for `route` and `inoutzone` rule types.
 * `trackers` - An int array.
-A list of tracker ids belong to user for which the rule will work.
+A list of tracker IDs belong to user for which the rule will work.
 * `type` - A string containing one of pre-defined types of rules.
 See [rule types](../resources/tracking/tracker/rules/rule_types.md).
 * `primary_text` - A string with primary text of rule notification when condition is `true`.
 * `secondary_text` - An optional string with secondary text of rule notification when condition is `false`.
 The availability of